Focus Area 1: Disaster & Community Resilience

 Transportation Engineering Laboratory aims to develop innovative and novel solutions to meeting mobility, accessibility and safety needs.
 Fully equipped with the state of the art equipment and software, the laboratory research areas include connected and automated vehicles, smart cities and urban mobility, freight logistics and traffic operations and safety.

-- Integrated Hazard and Traffic Modeling for Massive Evacuation in Florida under Uncertainty of Hurricane Track
+- Excellence in Research: Integrated Hazard and Traffic Modeling for Massive Evacuation in Florida under Uncertainty of Hurricane Track